moka-guys/mokabed/LiveBedfiles/Pan4301_exomedepth_LogFile.md

 2) Run the makeExomedepth script to identify capture regions not part of the UCSC RefGene Set

         bash TestArea_for_bed_generation_script/makeExomedepth.sh hg19 tmp Pan4301capture.bed

+3) Manually edit tmp_missed.bed to use gene symbol as 4th column.
+Add 0 and strand info in 5th and 6th column